Mark your calendar to attend Winter Advising & Orientation. Come experience the many important opportunities awaiting you…

 6. Math Placement Test

-An opportunity to take the Math Placement Test will be held on Monday, January 5th at 2:00pm at the Testing Center, 333 32nd Street, Admin.
+An opportunity to take the Math Placement Test is anticipated to be held on Monday, January 4th – time TBD - at the Testing Center, 333 32nd Street, Admin.
 Services Building (AC) 120.
-You are encouraged to pre-register and pre-pay for your Math Placement Test online via the Testing Center website.
+You are encouraged to pre-register and pre-pay for your Math Placement Test online via the Testing Center website (check back if the date option has not opened yet).

 If you are unable to make that time, please contact the Testing Center directly by e-mail or at 360.650.3937 for additional assistance.